 Silver Line Windows warranties the windows for the lifetime of the original homeowner.
 We recently had a top section lose its seal between the two panes and they replaced it for a service charge of \$80 (installation).
+They will also replace a window if the interior plastic decorative spacers become loose or shift.
 If you have a problem with any of your windows and you think it is covered under the warranty, contact;